 - Declared a quarterly cash distribution of $0.5625 on the Series A Preferred Units for the period from February 12, 2020 to May 11, 2020, which was paid on May 12, 2020;

 - Declared a quarterly cash distribution of $0.546875 on the Series B Preferred Units for the period from February 22, 2020 to May 21, 2020, which was paid on May 22, 2020; and

 - Entered into a floating to fixed interest rate swap transaction effective from June 29, 2020, which provides a fixed 3 month LIBOR rate of 0.41%, resulting in a fixed effective interest rate cost of 3.41% (including margin) based on notional values that reflect the amortization schedule of 100% of the Partnership’s debt outstanding under its $675.0 million senior secured term loan, (the “$675.0 Million Credit Facility”), until the $675.0 Million Credit Facility matures in September 2024.

 (1) Adjusted Net Income and Adjusted EBITDA are not recognized measures under U.S. GAAP.
 Please refer to Appendix B of this press release for the definitions and reconciliation of these measures to the most directly comparable financial measures calculated and presented in accordance with U.S. GAAP and other related information.

-Going forward, we intend to continue our strategy of using our cash flow generation to deleverage our balance sheet and reinforce our liquidity so as to build equity value over time.
-This, we believe, will enhance our ability to pursue future growth initiatives.
+Going forward, we intend to continue to deleverage our balance sheet and generate cash so as to build equity over time.
+This will enhance our position for future growth initiatives.

 Financial Results Overview: